flamingchickens1540/ROOSTER/README.md

 ### Project Structure

-ROOSTER is made up of two separate Gradle projects, `lib` (the actual ROOSTER library) and `test` (self-contained robot classes to test library components).
-Anything in `lib` gets packaged into the distribution JARs, while `test` is only for testing the components from `lib` (and as such includes GradleRIO etc. for deploying to a robot).
+ROOSTER's code is divided into two segments: `main` (in `src/main`), containing main library code which is packed into distribution JARs and given to anyone who adds the library as a dependency, and `testbots` (in `src/testbots`), containing robot classes etc. for testing the components in `main`.

 ### Building